-

 On what basis can an employee be dismissed in your country, what process must be followed and what are the associated costs?
 Does this differ for collective dismissals and if so, how?

-An open-ended employment contract can be terminated by the employer at any time by either an ordinary dismissal or a dismissal for serious cause.
+An unlimited employment contract can be terminated by the employer at any time by either an ordinary dismissal or a dismissal for serious cause.
 Alternatively, the parties can terminate the employment contract by mutual agreement.

 The fixed-term employment contract ends automatically when the agreed term expires.
-If the employer and employee continue to execute the employment contract beyond its expiry date, the rules provided for an open-ended employment contract apply automatically.
-An ordinary dismissal of a fixed-term employment contract is not permissible, unless the contract states otherwise.
+If the employer and employee continue to execute the employment contract beyond its expiry date, the rules provided for an unlimited employment contract apply automatically.
+An ordinary dismissal of a fixed-term employment contract is not permissible unless the contract states otherwise.
 If a right to ordinary termination has been agreed, it applies to both parties.
 The right to execute a dismissal for serious cause cannot be excluded.

 Ordinary dismissal